peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 d.
 Weekly positions

    There were two tasks for this field: (1) Convert "string" format to "float"; (2) however, weeks without positions had "*" in them, so were changed to Numpy "NaN" instead (for ease of subsequent operations), so this was actually performed first.

+e.
+Artists

+   This feature would have been a good feature for analysis, similar to genre, data here is also very lopsided, the most number of songs an artist had on the chart was 5.
+Most artists only had 1 song on the charts, so using "artist" as a feature may yield unreliable results.

 ## 4. Creating new features